 In the following we define the quantities and approach used for our performance measurements, with a full summary of all definitions in Table 3.
-We evaluated MPI performance of the parallel RMSD time series algorithm 1 and its variation (algorithm 2) by timing the total time to solution as well as the execution time for different parts of the code for individual MPI ranks with the help of the Python time.time() function.
+We evaluated MPI performance of the parallel RMSD time series algorithm 1 by timing the total time to solution as well as the execution time for different parts of the code for individual MPI ranks with the help of the Python time.time() function.